Investment, Finance and Asset Pricing ECON5068

 Please refer to the current postgraduate prospectus at: http://www.gla.ac.uk/postgraduate/

-The course objectives are (a), to provide students a foundation in technical methods to be able to analyze problems of a dynamic nature, such as firm level investment and (b), to provide students all the relevant theories of investment in capital with an emphasis on the nexus between investment, finance and asset prices.
+The course aims are (a), to provide students a foundation in analytical and computational methods to be able to analyze problems of a dynamic and stochastic nature, such as firm level investment and (b), to provide students all the relevant theories of investment in capital with an emphasis on the nexus between investment, finance and asset pricing.
 In relation to (b) students will also be introduced to various empirical tests that seek to discriminate between alternative investment theories.

 Intended Learning Outcomes of Course